18 items matching your search:

 Project | Feb - Dec 2003

-The project builds on recent empirical evidence suggesting the importance of strategic donor behaviour for aid allocation to develop theoretical ...
+The project builds on recent empirical evidence suggesting the importance of strategic donor behaviour for aid allocation to develop theoretical models ...

 power, foreign assistance